 Activity Management Ewe drenching at docking/ tailing In NZ, ewes usually gain immunity to worms by docking/tailing time.
-Not drenching will ensure both resistant and susceptible eggs are deposited onto pasture and should not res production losses if animals are well-fed.
+Not drenching will ensure both resistant and susceptible eggs are deposited onto pasture and should not result in production losses if animals are well-fed.
 Ewe drenching at other times Do you actually need to drench ewes?
 Or can other management practices improve ewe performance?
-Assess the 3 F's: FECs, Feed, and Fatness and consider treating only part of based on risk (e.g. pregnancy rank, age or condition score).
-2-tooth ewes can be more proparasitism and may need to be considered separately.
+Assess the 3 F's: FECs, Feed, and Fatness and consider treating only part of a flock based on risk (e.g. pregnancy rank, age or condition score).
+2-tooth ewes can be more prone to parasitism and may need to be considered separately.